 This form is helpful in creating awareness among employees and members of the human resource department about types of workplace harassment, and reporting methods along with penalties.

 Apart from all these forms, the manager should try to console the victims by allowing them and listening to their complaints about workplace harassment.

 4. Create a Customized Automatic Dispute Resolution System Process

 To resolve the conflicts in-house, the dispute resolution system can provide essential help.
 Alternative Dispute Resolution (ADR) system will help to handle manageable conflicts before their landing in courts.
 Six significant steps included in this ADR system are:

-- By checking the compatibility of the program with organization’s goals.
+- By checking the compatibility of the program with the organization’s goals.